EPIImperial/EPIImperial.github.io/index.md

 ### Learning to code or improving your coding skills

-The MSc Epidemiology course primarily uses R. If you don't have R already installed on your computer, you can follow the instructions provided on this webpage in the section [Setting up your computer](#cpu_setup).
+The MSc Epidemiology course primarily uses R. If you don't have R already installed on your computer, please do so **before** the course commences, using the instructions provided on this webpage in the section [Setting up your computer](#cpu_setup).
 There are numerous free or cheap resources online for getting started, some of which are recommended below in [Free R resources](#free_r_resources).

 Once you have set up R, the course team highly recommends you complete the below courses on DataCamp, before induction week.
 To access the DataCamp courses, you need to use your Imperial email account.